 People applying for the LPG rebate will also need to complete the paper application form for the NSW Low Income Household Rebate and post it into the Department of Planning & Environment.

-For more information on Gas Concessions, go here
+For more information on Electricity and Gas Concessions, go here